Frequently Asked Questions

 Do I fulfill the admission requirements?

-Students holding a Swiss Bachelor's degree or a degree from the University of Bern should refer to the Admission Office website.
+Students holding a Swiss Bachelor's degree or a degree from the University of Bern should refer to the Admissions Office website.

 What are the language requirements for the PLEP?